HettikLimbani/Retail-Sales-Analysis/README.md

-Here is a detailed README file for your GitHub repository:

----

-## 📊 Sales Data Analysis and Reporting for a Retail Chain
+# 📊 Sales Data Analysis and Reporting for a Retail Chain

 ### 📌 Project Overview
 This project focuses on analyzing sales data from a retail chain using **Python, SQL, and Excel**.
 The goal is to extract meaningful insights from raw transaction data and generate reports to support business decision-making.